RebelToolbox/RebelDocumentation/development/compiling/compiling_for_android.rst

    -  You can download a build from `ojdkbuild <https://github.com/ojdkbuild/ojdkbuild>`_.

-.. seealso:: To get the Godot source code for compiling, see
+.. seealso:: To get the Rebel Engine source code for compiling, see
              :ref:`doc_getting_source`.

-             For a general overview of SCons usage for Godot, see :ref:`doc_introduction_to_the_buildsystem`.
+             For a general overview of SCons usage for Rebel Engine, see :ref:`doc_introduction_to_the_buildsystem`.

 .. _doc_android_setting_up_the_buildsystem: